faizmuhammad1983/TestAug/README.md

 task will take two inputs:
 I) for the cucumber tags - this is for exclusive test case execution based on tag e.g: @web (triggered by -P)
-II) for environment capturing to setup stage or QA environment e.g: Dev (this is work in progress) (this will be selected by passing -P)
+II) for environment capturing to setup stage or QA environment e.g: Stage send -Penv=Stage for environment attributes check property files under src/java/resources/Environments. system will automatically load all properties in hash map and then each loaded attribute can be call by key in map.

 command that will be used to execute test cases define in feature files:

-          gradle cucumber -Penv=QA -P tags=@web
+          gradle cucumber -Penv=Stage -P tags=@web

 in above command we are instructing gradle to execute a task cucumber() and that task is getting input for Env and tags